Einstein Exchange has closed: Customers’ loss amounted to $12 million!

-The company’s lawyer told the financial regulator that the exchange was preparing to close in the next 30-60 days due to lack of profit.
-Representatives of the site assured in court documents that they had a sufficient number of assets to satisfy all clients' requests for withdrawal of funds, but refused to indicate the location of the cryptocurrency.
+The company’s lawyer told the financial regulator that the exchange was preparing to close in the next 30-60 days due to a lack of profit.
+Representatives of the site assured in court documents that they had a sufficient number of assets to satisfy all clients' requests for withdrawal of funds but refused to indicate the location of the cryptocurrency.

 As part of the investigation, the agency concluded that:

 - The exchange bought cryptocurrencies on the USA platforms and resold them to customers;